bloom-works/organ-donation-reform/09_tissues.md

   the fact that tissue may be used for cosmetic purposes on an authorization form.[^45]

-### Case study in consent-related issues: Nevada Donor Network {#case-study-in-consent-related-issues-nevada-donor-network}
+### Case study in consent-related issues: Nevada Donor Network

 In one case involving the Nevada Donor Network—which is currently under investigation from the House Oversight Committee regarding conflicts of interest